 What to Do if Owner-Installed Devices Cause Concerns About Your Privacy

-Let’s say that you believe one of your neighbors has installed cameras that show activity beyond the hallway directly in front of their apartment and that those cameras may also record audio.
-What can you do?
-Verify whether or not the board initially approved the installation.
-Hire a private investigator yourself or go to your building’s board and request that a private investigator be hired to issue reports detailing the cameras’ viewpoints and whether audio is being recorded.
+Your individual right to privacy, and your reasonable expectation of privacy can come into play if, for example, you believe a neighbor has installed cameras that show activity beyond the hallway directly in front of their apartment, and that those cameras may also record audio.
+Contact your board, and verify whether the board initially approved the installation.
+From there you can either hire a private investigator yourself or request your building’s board do so, to issue reports detailing the cameras’ viewpoints and determine whether audio is being recorded.
 If audio is being recorded, then your neighbor has violated the Federal Wiretap Act, which prohibits the intentional interception of any “wire, oral or electronic communication” in addition to Article 250 of New York’s Penal Law.
 Finally, just as the board can provide authorization, so can they take it away and prohibit an action that was previously permissible.

 If you would like to discuss how owner-installed devices may impact you or your building’s board, please contact us to schedule a consultation.

 This blog was published on August 15, 2023.